 mental illness such as depression, schizophrenia, or hallucinations;

-liver or kidney disease; or
+liver or kidney disease;

-a personal or family history of drug or alcohol addiction.
+a personal or family history of drug or alcohol addiction; or

 How should I use Subsys?

 If you switch to Subsys from another form of fentanyl, you will not use the same dose.
 You must start with the lowest dose (100 micrograms).
 Your doctor may change your dose to make sure you get the best results.

 Point the Subsys spray nozzle into your mouth, lift your tongue, and spray the medicine under your tongue.
 Hold the liquid under the tongue for 30 to 60 seconds.
 Do not spit, swallow, or rinse your mouth during this time.

-You may use a second Subsys spray unit 30 minutes after the first.
+You may use a second dose of Subsys 30 minutes after the first.
 Use only the same strength and amount you used for the first dose.
-Call your doctor if you still have pain after using the second spray.
-Do not use more than 2 sprays for each episode of breakthrough cancer pain.
+Call your doctor if you still have pain after taking the second tablet.
+Do not take more than 2 doses for each episode of breakthrough cancer pain.

 What happens if I miss a dose?